aqipro/aqilink-docs/docs/configuration/aqilink/README.md

 # Configure *Document Exchange*

-This chapter explain the configuration options for the *Document Exchange* (**`aqilink`**) module to connect SAP with a content repository.
-The main configuration is split into two different [YAML files](https://yaml.org) to offer maximum flexibility.
+This chapter explain the configuration options for the *Document Exchange* (**`aqilink`**) module, which connects SAP to a content repository.
+The primary configuration is divided into two separate `YAML` files to provide maximum flexibility.

 | File      | Description |
 | ----------- | ----------- |
 | ``sapHttp.yaml`` | Defines all HTTP inbound connections from the SAP system and maps it to the related section in the `storage.yaml`.  |
 | ``storage.yaml`` | Defines the connection parameters to connect to the reqired repository. |

-The next image demonstrates how both files (in particular the property values inside) are related to each other.
-It also shows the main mapping point between the Content Repository configuration in SAP and the `sapHttp.yaml`.
+The following image illustrates the relationship between the two files, specifically the property values within them.
+It highlights the primary mapping point between the Content Repository configuration in SAP and the  `sapHttp.yaml`.

 ![aqilink Value Mapping](../../_media/aqilink_value_mapping_files.png)

 ## SAP HTTP-Content-Server Connection
-The `sapHttp.yaml` defines the inbound connections from the SAP system and maps it to the related repository configuration of the [Storage Connections](#storage-connections).
-Each inbound connection consists of the 3 properties listed in the table below.
+The `sapHttp.yaml` defines the inbound connections from the SAP system and maps them to the corresponding repository configuration of the [Storage Connections](#storage-connections).
+Each inbound connection comprises the three properties listed in the table below.

 > Depending on the **`aqilink`** license there can be as many definitions as required in this file.